Arnold-18-CS/Body-Scan-App/app/src/main/java/com/example/bodyscanapp/data/README_AUTH.md

 # Firebase Authentication Backend

-This directory contains the backend authentication functionality for the Body Scan App, supporting email-link (passwordless) and Google sign-in methods.
+This directory contains the backend authentication functionality for the Body Scan App, supporting email-link (passwordless) and Google sign-in methods with a modern Windows lock screen-inspired UI.

 ## Files Overview